bhuwangolhar/Cognifyz-Internship/README.md

 ---

-Completed a **UI/UX Design Internship at Cognifyz Technologies**, where I worked on multiple UI design tasks using Figma, focusing on usability, consistency, and modern design practices.
+It was great oppurtunity completing a **UI/UX Design Internship at Cognifyz Technologies**, where I worked on multiple UI design tasks using Figma, focusing on usability, consistency, and modern design practices.

 (Shared a video demonstration of all the tasks separately on LinkedIn[https://www.linkedin.com/in/bhuvangolhar] as part of internship submission.)